Giving Opportunities

 Dean's Power of Doing

-Giving to the Dean’s Power of Doing Fund provides support where it is needed most.
-Funds are used to enhance student success across our departments and centers, to further opportunities with industry and research and to advance current and future capital projects.
-Support to this fund allows us to move quickly to seize special opportunities, leverage resources, and address the most pressing needs across the college.
+The Dean’s Power of Doing Fund provides support where it is needed most.
+Funds are used to enhance student success across departments and centers, to further opportunities with industry and research and to advance current and future capital projects.
+This fund allows us to move quickly to seize special opportunities, leverage resources and address pressing needs across the college.

 Industry Engagement Fund

-Our partnerships with leaders in industry engage students in and out of the classroom.
+Our partnerships with industry leaders provides engage opportunities for students in and out of the classroom.
 When students and faculty can collaborate with industry partners, knowledge and expertise collide.
 To spur innovation and solve real-world challenges, we seek to strengthen our ties to industry and build new relationships with key stakeholders.
-Support to our industry engagement fund makes these opportunities possible.